elpatron68/HG-Server-Manager/README.md

 ![image-20230409144104972](./assets/image-20230409144104972.png)

 After launching a server process, *HG Server-Manager* tries to connect to the specified *TCP* Port via your **external** IP-address to determine if you are able to host a public race (marked green).
 If the value is *true*, you probably have set up your port forwardings correctly.
 If it´s *false*, you host a *LAN* game, not visible to the public.
+Note, that the result is updated as soon as the server process is launched.
+So after starting *HG Server-Manager*, it´s always `False`.

 ### Protocol